Particular/docs.particular.net/monitoring/heartbeats/in-servicepulse.md

 When an endpoint instance has been decommissioned, and should no longer be displayed in ServicePulse, it can be removed.
 - For [Tracked Instances](#configuration-track-instances), click the `Delete` button on the instance row to remove it from ServicePulse
-- For [Untracked Instances](#configuration-do-not-track-instances) the endpoint will automatically be removed after 6 hours of inactivity.
+- For [Untracked Instances](#configuration-do-not-track-instances), the endpoint instance will automatically be removed after 6 hours of inactivity.

 > [!NOTE]
 > This feature requires ServicePulse version 1.23 or higher and ServiceControl version 4.4 or higher.